 (100% - 60%) x £200,000 ÷ 10 = £8,000

 at the end of each of the remaining 9 intervals under the wider CGS – reflecting the increased taxable business use of the building.

 Prior to 1 January 2011, only the expenditure allocated to business activities and related input tax fell within the scope of the CGS.
 The baseline recovery percentage was determined by reference to the amount of deductible input tax expressed as a percentage of total input tax, which is 100% in this example.
 The business was then required to imagine that it had incurred all of the input tax (£120,000) again and review the extent to which it had been used to make taxable supplies in each subsequent interval.
 In this case, the input tax was used only to make taxable supplies in each subsequent interval and so no further adjustments were necessary under the old CGS rules, even though business use of the building had increased.

 If you incur expenditure on your capital asset both before and after 1 January 2011 you’ll have a ‘split’ capital item.
 Input tax incurred up to 31 December 2010 must be reviewed in light of any change in the mix of taxable and exempt supplies made.
 VAT incurred on or after 1 January 2011 must be reviewed separately in light of both changes in business use in the mix of taxable and exempt supplies made.

-Where the period of adjustment is reduced so that it aligns with your interest in an asset (see paragraph 6.3), the denominator in the fraction used to determine CGS adjustments also needs to be reduced to ensure that all of the VAT incurred on the asset is reviewed over the period of time that you have an interest in the asset.
-This helps to ensure a fair recovery of VAT.
+Where the period of adjustment is reduced so that it aligns with your interest in an asset (see paragraph 6.3), the denominator in the fraction used to determine CGS adjustments also needs to be reduced to make sure that all of the VAT incurred on the asset is reviewed over the period of time that you have an interest in the asset.
+This helps to make sure there is a fair recovery of VAT.

 Example – a business acquires a 7 year interest in a building that falls within the CGS